 Context and objectives

-- the design and organisation of these work situations,
+- the design and organization of these work situations,

-- cooperation modes between colleagues from a same company and from different companies, and between different hierarchical levels,
+- the modes of cooperation between co-workers from the same company and from different companies, and interactions between the different hierarchical levels,

 - the characteristics of the underground environment (confined space, ventilation and accessibility constraints, etc.),

-- the "worksite" configuration in which the activities are distributed and dispersed in time and space.
+- the "work site" configuration in which activities are distributed and dispersed across time and space.

-The COSEA project should enable the Institute to build a model for assessing the risks associated with joint activity.
-It should be able to be used to assess all safety issues in situations bringing together a large number of "heterogeneous" players who may have different objectives and interests.
-This model should in particular address the following issues:
+The COSEA project is expected to allow the Institute to build an assessment model of the risks associated with co-activity.
+The results should be useful for assessing all types of situations with safety challenges, involving a large number of "heterogeneous" players who are likely to be pursuing different goals and interests.
+This model should address the following questions in particular:

-- What are the risks associated with the "worksite" area that may affect the safety of the operating area, and what are the conditions of their possible "spread" to the operating area?
+- What risks associated with the "work site" area are likely to have an impact on the safety of the operating area, and what are the procedures for "disseminating" any information on these risks to the operating area?

-- What requirements can be made with regard to components separating construction and operation areas and to prevent the risk of joint activity?
+- What requirements can be formulated with regard to the components used for separating the work site and operating areas and for preventing the risks associated with co-activity?